peter-tanner/IDIOTS-GUIDE-TO-ELEC4402-communication-systems/README.md

 # Idiot's guide to ELEC4402 communication systems

+This unit allows you to bring infinite physical notes (except books borrowed from the UWA library) to all tests and the final exam.
+You can't rely on what material they provide in the test/exam, it is very _minimal_ to say the least.
+Hope this helps.

+If you have issues or suggestions, [raise them on GitHub](https://github.com/peter-tanner/IDIOTS-GUIDE-TO-ELEC4402-communication-systems/issues/new).
+I accept [pull requests](https://github.com/peter-tanner/IDIOTS-GUIDE-TO-ELEC4402-communication-systems/pulls) for fixes or suggestions but the content must not be copyrighted under a non-GPL compatible license.

 ## [Download PDF 📄](/README.pdf)

 It is recommended to refer to use [the PDF copy](/README.pdf) instead of whatever GitHub renders.